bucchere/bikelash/README.md

 However, during discovery, I found a traffic light in the prosecutor's own evidence, a video from a bar surveillance camera that captured the accident in its entirety.
 This traffic light showed that the prosecutors had the case completely backwards.

-The story of how I ended up a convicted felon despite this is the subject of [_Bikelash_](http://bikelash.net), a ten-week podcast and blog serial.
+The story of how I ended up a convicted felon despite this is the subject of my 2018 book, [_Bikelash_](http://bikelash.net).

 ## Objective
 I've created this project to provide a permanent record of the media narrative juxtaposed by the facts of my case, many of which I culled directly from the records of court proceedings.
 Anyone is welcome to join me and participate in this collaborative forum.
 My goal here is not to change minds or win hearts.
 On the contrary, my objective is to show how Trial by Media can run contrary to the facts of a case to produce outcomes in which justice is not served.